 Google Maps

-The Osu Shopping Streets are one of the most popular tourist destinations in Nagoya.
-Not only because of the interesting variety of shops selling second-hand goods such as Kimono, the newest electronics for nerds, and figurines that will excite every Anime and Manga fan out there.
+The Osu Shopping District is one of the most popular tourist destinations in Nagoya.
+It offers specialized stores for all kinds of Japan-related interests: from shops selling second-hand kimonos to the newest electronics, all the way through figurines that will excite every Anime and Manga fan out there.

 But also some Nagoya local specialties such as Miso Kushi Katsu, Doteni Donburi, and Uiro are sold here.

-Explore Osu on your own or join a Street Food Walking Tour of Osu where you get to try a selection of the best street foods in the area and also learn a lot about Osu, from past to present.
+Overwhelmed by the sheer amount of street food?
+Join us on our Street Food Walking Tour of Osu where you will get to try a selection of the best street foods in the area and also learn a lot about Osu, from past to present.

 Would You Rather Learn About Beer or Drink It?
 Why Not Both at one of the Beer Factories in Nagoya?